 The files are stored on multiple drives on the individual FileCaches.

-The avalible drives on the Filecache are listed in a configuration file located under the Filecache installation folder
+The available drives on the FileCache are listed in a configuration file located under the FileCache installation folder in \config\ArchiveDrives.cfg.

 The format for the drive list is in JSON format as follows: